A sine transform based preconditioned MINRES method for all-at-once systems from constant and variable-coefficient evolutionary PDEs: Preliminaries

-where the Fourier coefficients of $f$ are The function $f$ is called the \emph{generating function/symbol} of $T_{({n},m)}[f]$.
-For thorough discussions on the related properties of (multilevel) block Toeplitz matrices, we refer the readers to \cite{MR2108963,Chan:1996:CGM:240441.240445,MR3674485} and references therein.
+The function $f$ is called the \emph{generating function} or \emph{symbol} of $T_{({n},m)}[f]$.
+For thorough discussions on the related properties of (multilevel) block Toeplitz matrices, we refer the readers to \cite{MR2108963,Chan:1996:CGM:240441.240445,book-GLT-I} and references therein.

-Before discussing the asymptotic singular value/spectral distribution of $T_{(n,m)}[f]$ associated with $f$, which is crucial to develop our preconditioning theory, we introduce the following definition.
+Before discussing the asymptotic singular value or spectral distribution of $T_{(n,m)}[f]$ associated with $f$, which is crucial to develop our preconditioning theory, we introduce the following definition.

 Let $C_c(\mathbb{C})$ (or $C_c(\mathbb{R})$) be the space of complex-valued continuous functions defined on $\mathbb{C}$ (or $\mathbb{R}$) with bounded support.